-- Permitted as part of a mixed use building either above active first level uses or on the first floor. - Rear parking lots permitted in mixed use, multi-family, and commercial areas. - 3.
-Front driveways and garages allowed in single-family areas - 4.
-On-street parking allowed throughout. - Alternative parking standards that allow for reduced parking lot size and shared parking spaces shall be encouraged. - G. Parks and public space shall address the following considerations: - Include a variety of community places and public spaces including but not limited to pocket parks, courtyards, plazas, open air sitting areas, urban trails, and playgrounds. - Urban trails and sidewalks shall be utilized as connectors between commercial and residential areas.

-H. Architectural design style:

-Northern Italian Renaissance architectural design standards are to be applied to new and redevelopment projects.
+Height standards: as permitted according to adopted Neighborhood Height Overlays; all other areas, maximum height shall be limited to 3 stories, to 42' including parking.
+Mitigating techniques as described in Objective 8, Policy 8.2 of this Element shall be required to ensure compatibility with adjacent uses.
+Permitted as part of a mixed use building either above active first level uses or on the first floor.
+Rear parking lots permitted in mixed use, mu areas.
+Front driveways and garages allowed in single-family areas On-street parking allowed throughout.
+Alternative parking standards that allow for reduced parking lot size and shared parking spaces shall be encouraged.
+Parks and public space shall address the following considerations: Include a variety of community places and public spaces including but not limited to pocket parks, courtyards, plazas, open air sitting areas, urban trails, and playgrounds.
+Urban trails and sidewalks shall be utilized commercial and residential areas.
+Architectural design style: Northern Italian Renaissance architectural design standards are to applied to new and redevelopment projects.